 Accordingly, the additional 1,210 houses postulated in the SHMA arising from inward migration should be removed from the housing "need".
-The impact of this will be to increase the number of years of housing land supply calculated by Hart DC and remove the need for a development such as that proposed at Hop Garden Road.
+The impact of this will be to increase the number of years of housing land supply (see Section 8) calculated by Hart DC and remove the need for a development such as that proposed at Hop Garden Road.